Congratulations on your pregnancy!

 Scheduling Your First OB Appointment

-Like most OB practices, unless you’re experiencing a problem, OB/GYN of Evangelical first sees expectant mothers during their eighth week of pregnancy.
+Like most OB practices, unless you’re experiencing a problem, WellSpan OB/GYN first sees expectant mothers during their eighth week of pregnancy.

 The best time to call us to schedule your first appointment is after your period is two-to-four weeks late.
-To schedule an appointment with OB/GYN of Evangelical, please call 570-523-8700.
+To schedule an appointment with WellSpan OB/GYN, please call 570-523-8700.

 Prenatal and postpartum care